dell/omnia/docs/source/Troubleshooting/knownissues.rst

 * ``kubectl cluster-info`` on the kube_control_plane to verify that both the k8s master and kubeDNS are in the **Running** state.

-⦾ **What to do when the Kubernetes services are not in the  Running  state:**
+⦾ **What to do when the Kubernetes services are not in "Running" state:**

 1. Run ``kubectl get pods  all-namespaces`` to verify that all pods are in the **Running** state.